The Farnsworth Invention: Screenplay

+Variety reported in September 2003 that Sorkin was working on a screenplay about Philo Farnsworth.

 On April 29, 2004, New Line Cinema announced they had acquired the drama script The Farnsworth Invention from award-winning writer Aaron Sorkin.
 Thomas Schlamme was set to direct.

 The release read in part: "The Farnsworth Invention tells the story of Philo Farnsworth, a boy genius born in Beaver, Utah, who later moved to Rigby, Idaho, where he began experimenting with electricity.
-In 1920, when Farnsworth was 14, he showed his high school chemistry teacher a design he had made for an electronic television only to become involved in an all or nothing battle with David Sarnoff, the young president of RCA and America's first communications mogul."
+In 1920, when Farnsworth was 14, he showed his high school chemistry teacher a design he had made for an electronic television only to become involved in an all-or-nothing battle with David Sarnoff, the young president of RCA and America's first communications mogul."
 Schlamme described the movie as "a classic American tale driven by the conflict between a Mormon farmer and a Russian immigrant over the ownership of the most influential invention of the 20th Century."

 Following its initial press release, New Line did not disclose any additional information about the film.
-As a result, websites such as the Internet Movie Database incorrectly anticipated a film in 2005.
+As a result, websites such as The Internet Movie Database (IMDb) incorrectly anticipated a film in 2005.
 IMDb eventually removed the entry.

 Stage play

 In 2005 it was announced that Sorkin was adapting the screenplay for the stage and the play would debut in the Abbey Theatre in Dublin, Ireland.
-It was staged at the La Jolla Playhouse from February 20 - March 25, 2007 as "a page-to-stage production" with Jimmi Simpson (Zodiac) playing Farnsworth and Stephen Lang (Gods and Generals, Avatar) as Sarnoff.
+It was staged at the La Jolla Playhouse from February 20 - March 25, 2007 as "a page-to-stage production" with Jimmi Simpson (Zodiac) playing Farnsworth and Stephen Lang (Gods and Generals) as Sarnoff.
 Award-winning composer Andrew Lippa penned 45 minutes of music to underscore the drama.

 It was scheduled to open on Broadway on November 14, 2007, but this was delayed due to the 2007 Broadway stagehand strike.
 It opened at the Music Box Theatre on December 3, 2007, with Hank Azaria in the Sarnoff role due to Lang's commitment to James Cameron's 2009 film Avatar.
 The show closed on March 2, 2008.
 Simpson was honored with a Theatre World Award for his performance.

-An Australian production directed by Louise Fischer officially opened on July 13, 2011 at the New Theatre in Newtown.
+An Australian production directed by Louise Fischer officially opened on July 13, 2011, at the New Theatre in Newtown.

 Historical accuracy

-The play is not historically accurate, and is an intentional alteration of the story.
+The play is not historically accurate and is an intentional alteration of the story.
 It shows Farnsworth as being defeated legally by Sarnoff, and then spending his life in obscurity.
 In reality, Farnsworth won the lawsuit, later received a $1 million payment from RCA for the purchase of his TV patents, and went on to have an illustrious career in technological research.
 There is a statue of Farnsworth in Statuary Hall in the U.S. Capitol.

 This issue was later addressed on a Facebook question where Sorkin wrote: